Do Medical Alert Systems Work Outside The Home ?

 - unmonitored mobile devices often also use apps which have to be downloaded to smartphones, so that the system can be coordinated.

 Unmonitored Mobile Medical alert systems

 With the unmonitored systems, the mobile devices are far less varied than the monitored systems.

 Some mobile devices will be paired with an app for smartphones and this will coordinate the system alert calls.

-Not all of the unmonitored devices have two way talk communications on the device, and may only send a text, or an automated voice message to your contacts with the medical alert.
+Not all the unmonitored devices have two-way talk communications on the device, and may only send a text, or an automated voice message to your contacts with the medical alert.

 The message will give your GPS location and say you have a medical emergency.

 The mobile systems which have two-way talk will allow you to speak with your contact when they answer their phone.

 With the unmonitored systems, there is absolutely no guarantee that the calls will be answered quickly.

 The device will keep dialing through the numbers of the contacts until someone answers.